 At home sleep monitoring allows individuals to get a full picture of their sleeping patterns and behaviors from the comfort of their own bed.
 We stress the importance of at-home sleep monitoring because a sleep study at a clinic (known as a polysomnography) will only show a small snapshot of the user’s sleep.
 In addition, individuals may not sleep the same in a sleep center as they would normally sleep at home.
 A sleep study at home will also be less expensive in the long run in comparison to paying to have a sleep study conducted at a clinic.

 The Plex® Sleep Scanner is a new product from Somnology that is comfortably worn around the sternum.
 The Plex® monitors breathing patterns, pulse, and oxygen levels during sleep using medical grade sensors to provide accurate and comprehensive measurements of the user’s sleep behavior and breathing patterns.
 Integration with Somnology’s App SomnologyMobileDoc makes it easy to access and share data with a doctor.
 The Plex® was developed by Dr. Melissa S. Lim, a board-certified sleep specialist and practicing pulmonologist for 17 years, along with a team of developers and engineers.
 The Plex® goes beyond gathering data.
 That data is then pushed out to our secure cloud-based servers and run through Dr. Lim’s proprietary scoring methodology to give the individual useful information based on their sleep.
-The Plex is scheduled to hit the market and be made available to the public in 2017.
-You can click here to sign up for a 10% off discount and to be notified of preorders.

 If the snoring is not a medical concern, the couple has several options.
 They are: